The holidays: A time to open gifts, drink eggnog ... and land a new job!

 If you’re currently unemployed or looking to change companies, practice tailoring your elevator pitch to suit each holiday event you attend, whether it’s an industry event or a friend’s holiday party.
 You never know — your best friend’s brother’s girlfriend could be the key to landing your next job!

-Work on your resume.
+Work on your resume

 Holidays offer more free time and opportunities to work on personal projects.
 Instead of sleeping too late, wake up an hour earlier to work on your resume and cover letter.
-Start with your base resume that you can tailor for each new application.
+Start with a "base" resume that you can tailor for each new application.
 Create a template resume, highlight the areas needing modification, and save it for later use.
 Typical areas that need to change with each application are your career summary and the descriptions of your listed experience.

 Take some time to think about the skills you have acquired and those you might be missing.
 Remove old positions and education (if more than 15 years old), and consider new accomplishments and notable contributions you’ve made at your current job.
 If the prospect of editing your resume is a little daunting, consider hiring a professional resume writer to help you.